deoshreyas/Orpheus-GPT/README.md

 Orpheus is a Large Language Model, specifically a *Generative Pre-Trained Transformer*.

 ### What is a Large Language Model?
 A Large Language Model is a very specific type of Artificial Intelligence that understands and generates human language (like English, for Orpheus).
 Since computers yet cannot directly be taught all the nuances of Grammar, they are instead fed a large amount of text, and are allowed to 'train' and learn patterns themselves.
-This has worked for games like Chess before (see AlphaZero).
+This has worked for games like Chess (see AlphaZero).
 Based on this training, they are benchmarked on a certain set of training data kept aside for validation, and finally released when their performance is good enough.

 Essentially, LLMs are prediction machines - they learn to predict the next word given enough context.